Oumaimabel/Deep-Learning-Brain-Cancer/README.md

 Keras image data generator only works with jpg, png, and tif images.
 It will not recognize npy files.
 We need to define a custom generator to load our data from the disk.

 ### Step 3: Define the 3D U-net model
-Extend the standard 2D U-Net into 3D OR use 3D segmentation models library

 ### Step 4: Train and Predict
-- Train by loading images in batches using our custom generator.
+- Train by loading images in batches using the custom generator.
 - Predict and plot data for visualization.